 Monday 25th October

-Walk the bridge into the DPRK to meet your local guides and some friendly but amazingly thorough DPRK customs officials.
+Walk the bridge into the DPRK to meet your local guides and proceed through DPRK customs officials.

-Drive to Hoeryong city (2 hours)- Population 140,000, This city is famous for white apricots, ceramics and beautiful girls!
-It’s also the birthplace of President Kim Il Sung’s revolutionary hero wife- Kim Jong Suk.
+Drive to Hoeryong city (2 hours) – Population 140,000, This city is most famous in the country for white apricots, ceramics and being the birthplace of President Kim Il Sung’s revolutionary hero wife, and Kim Jong Il’s mother – Kim Jong Suk.

 Check into the Hoeryong Hotel